Progress report for GW20-217

 Educational & Outreach Activities

-We have participated in several outreach activities centered around agricultural diversification in 2021.
+We have participated in several outreach activities centered around agricultural diversification in 2021 and 2022.
 Information on cover crops, soil arthropods, and preliminary project results were shared with producers and professionals at the Genesee Area Crop Tour in Latah Co., ID (2021 (26 participants) & 2022 (12 participants)) the Bonners Ferry Field Day in Boundary Co., ID (2021 (23 participants)), the Northern Idaho Collaborative Field Day in Nez Pearce Co., ID (2022 (approx.40-50 participants)), the Prairie Area Crop and Conservation Tour, Lewis Co., ID (2022 (approx. 25-30 participants)), the Farmington Field Day in Whitman Co., WA (2022 (10 participants)), and the Soil Stewards Farm Day in Latah Co., ID (2022 (5 participants)).
 Factsheets that included project results and take-home messages complemented the field day presentations and were distributed to all attendees.
 (Field Day Handouts 2022, Field Day Handout 2021)

 Due to COVID-19, the 2021 Washington State University Wheat Academy was canceled, so results from this project were not presented at this venue during 2021.
-However, results and take-aways from this project will be presented to producers and professionals in a workshop session at the 2021 Washington State University Wheat Academy (Dec.
-15-16) in a session titled, “Macrofauna & Soil Health: Getting to know our below-ground partners in PNW wheat systems”.
+However, results and take-aways from this project will be presented to producers and professionals in a workshop session at the 2022 Washington State University Wheat Academy (Dec.
+13-14) in a session titled, “Macrofauna & Soil Health: Getting to know our below-ground partners in PNW wheat systems”.
 The workshop will include a breakout period where attendees will observe live soil arthropods.
 A similar workshop session that focused on soil arthropods and soil health in 2019 sparked the interest of several producers who wanted to know how these organisms impact soil health.
 We will be prepared this year to answer such questions more substantively based on the results of this WSARE funded project and will be able to provide recommendations about cover crops based on their impacts on soil biology.

-Finally, results from this project will be reported to the Landscapes in Transition (USDA-NIFA award #2017-68002-26819) project leadership and the stakeholder advisory committee, as well as presented at the Landscapes in Transition annual meeting in 2022 and included on the Landscapes in Transition website (https://www.pnwlit.org/home).
+Finally, results from this project will be reported to the Landscapes in Transition (USDA-NIFA award #2017-68002-26819) project leadership and the stakeholder advisory committee, as well as presented at the Landscapes in Transition annual meeting in October or December 2022 and included on the Landscapes in Transition website (https://www.pnwlit.org/home).

 Achieving long-term agricultural sustainability goals will require preserving agroecosystem biodiversity and the ecosystem services that it provides.
 Although this principle is generally understood, the contributions of soil arthropods are underappreciated, and management of these taxa is not currently a part of stewardship.
 We are developing a robust understanding of how cover crops affect the biodiversity of belowground arthropods.
 Our study is evaluating how cover crops can influence soil arthropod biodiversity and the ecosystem services they provide, like decomposition.
 Initial results suggest that cover cropping promotes soil arthropod biodiversity and improves soil quality (measured using the QBS-ar).
 We are conveying this information to IPNW producers to inform their decisions about cover crop mix selection and management.
 We are incorporating our findings into outreach presentations and, eventually, extension materials aimed at producers and other stakeholders.
 This research is contributing to a regional cover crop knowledge base to promote the adoption of cover crops and improve agroecosystem resiliency, thus benefiting the overall sustainability and well-being of rural communities in the region.
 Information from this research will not only inform soil management practices but will also fill knowledge gaps about the complex interactions between plants, soil arthropods, and their associated ecosystem services.
 These results are also applicable to other regions looking to utilize cover crops.